The movie "Fame", more alive than ever in its 40-year anniversary - Code List

-New York.- Long before the popular “Glee” or “Billy Elliot”, the film “Fame” has captivated millions of people around the world with the stories of the young artists who were eager to be admitted in the reputed “High School of Performing Arts, New York, a school that, 40 years after the premiere of the tape, is more alive than ever.
+New York, 11 may (EFE).- Long before the popular “Glee” or “Billy Elliot”, the movie “Fame” has captivated millions of people around the world with the stories of the young artists who were eager to be admitted in the reputed “High School of Performing Arts” in New York, a school that, 40 years after the premiere of the tape, is more alive than ever.

 “You have to love what you do for wanting to go to the center, and once you’re inside, you have to work hard, but then not everyone ends up being an actor or a singer”, explains to Efe Zoe Schneider, the director of the Association of Former Students of the “LaGuardia Arts”, to be known as the reputed institute public, that can only be accessed after overcoming tough auditions.